ZinneyLee/zinneylee.github.io/README.md

 It's an indicator that evaluates AI that we made.

 ### History
 > The ROC curve was first used during World War II for the analysis of radar signals before it was employed in signal detection theory.
-Following the attack on Pearl Harbor in 1941, the United States army began new research to increase the prediction of correctly detected Japanese aircraft from their radar signals.
+Following the attack on Pearl Harbor in 1941, the United States army began new research to increase the prediction of correctly detected Japanese aircraft from their radar signals. -Wikipedia

 ### CONFUSION MATRIX
 Do you ever heard about **CONFUSION MATRIX**?